vanyle/vectarine/docs/user_manual.md

 Because of that, we recommend doing the following (this is just a recommendation, you do you!):

 - Keep functions local whenever possible using the `local function(...) function_content() end` syntax.
-- Use the `Global.aa = bb` syntax to be explicit when defining globals.
+- Use the `_G.aa = bb` syntax to be explicit when defining globals.
 - Use `require` to import types between modules
 - When calling `loadScript`, pass the require call as the second argument to gather the exports of the script with proper types